On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 \section{Quantum SAT and parameterized algorithms}

 We next develop a parameterized algorithm for computing an explicit (product state) solution to a non-trivial class of $k$-QSAT instances (Theorem~\ref{theorem}).
 Although the inspiration stems from algebraic geometry (AG), we generally avoid AG terminology to increase accessibility.
 For those versed in the topic, however, we include a brief overview of the ideas of this section in AG terms at the end of Section~\ref{sscn:generic}.
 The final algorithm and its runtime, along with the study of asymptotic speedups, are given in Section~\ref{sscn:runtime}.
+For readers who wish to see the outline of the algorithm before reading the details, see Figure~\ref{alg:statement} on Page 29.